April 13, 2013

 But while more Canadian preschoolers are involved in early education than ever before, public policy remains confused.
 Ontario’s recent steps to build a more coherent early childhood system are a good start.
 Early childhood educators, teachers and community partners can work with local and provincial policy officials to deliver early education in a way that simultaneously supports children’s learning and their parents’ work."

-Founder and chairperson of the Margaret & Wallace McCain Family Foundation.
-The former Lieutenant Governor of New Brunswick is a determined champion of young children and their families.
+Founder and chairperson of the Margaret and Wallace McCain Family Foundation Inc. The former Lieutenant Governor of New Brunswick is a determined champion of young children and their families.
 She works closely with communities and governments in Atlantic Canada to establish seamless early childhood programs.

 Mrs. McCain has co-authored Early Years Study (1999) with Dr. Fraser Mustard and Early Years Study 2: Putting Science into Action (2007) with Dr. Stuart Shanker.
 She was co-chair of the Commission on Early Learning and Care for the City of Toronto (2003).